Bushido

 Bushido Blade's gameplay also features free-running (360 degrees) around the 3D

 environment... yes, environment.
-There are actually no "stages"
+There aren't really any "stages"

 in Bushido Blade.
 Instead, combatants fight it out in a landscape